oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Molden is a package for displaying Molecular Density from the Ab Initio packages GAMESS-UK, GAMESS-US and GAUSSIAN and the Semi-Empirical packages Mopac/Ampac

-**URL**
+**More Information**

 http://www.cmbi.ru.nl/molden/